luxedo/heatmap/README.md

 ### `drawHeatmap({points, width, height, [...args]}) ⇒ Buffer`

 Returns the `Buffer` of a `png` image of the heatmap.
-The `points` argument must be an `Array` containing the following properties: The center of the point `px`, `py`, The intensity of the point `value`.
+The `points` argument must be an `Array` containing the following properties: The center of the point `px`, `py`, the intensity of the point `value`.
 The range of values that makes the gradient are from 0 to 1, but it's possible to give values outside this range.
 Also, additional arguments can be given to overwrite the defaults for the _kernel_ configuration.

 #### Example